West Memphis man sentenced to 10 years

 A West Memphis man has been sentenced to 120 months in federal prison for being a felon in possession of a firearm.
-United States District Judge Lee P. Rudofsky sentenced Deterrius Wilson, 36, Thursday afternoon in Little Rock.
+United States District Judge Lee P. Rudofsky sentenced Deterrius Wilson, 36, March 3 in Little Rock.
 In addition to the ten-year sentence of imprisonment, which is the maximum allowed by law for this crime, Judge Rudofsky sentenced Wilson to three years of supervised release.

 In March of 2018, West Memphis police officers initiated a traffic stop of a blue Ford Escape SUV.
 The vehicle refused to stop and instead sped up, resulting in a vehicle pursuit.
 During the chase, officers observed Deterrius Wilson turn toward them and point a handgun directly at them.
 After several minutes, the vehicle lost control and ran off the road.